GoogleChrome/web.dev/src/site/content/en/blog/a11y-tips-for-web-dev/index.md

 ## Can your UI component be used with the keyboard alone?

-Ideally, ensure that all functionality in your UI component can be reached by a keyboard.
+Ideally, ensure that all functionality in your UI component can be accessed via keyboard.
-During your UX design,
-think about how you would use your element with the keyboard alone and figure out a consistent set of keyboard interactions.
+When designing your user experience, think about how you would use your element with the keyboard alone and figure out a consistent set of keyboard interactions.